 The relationship between sleep and mental health has been closely studied and discussed by sleep experts around the world.

-In one study conducted by the Michigan Health Organization, it was found insomniacs are four times more likely to develop major depression later in their lives than those who get a good night’s sleep consistently.
+In one study conducted by the researchers in Michigan, it was found insomniacs are four times more likely to develop major depression later in their lives than those who get a good night’s sleep consistently.

 Trouble sleeping has also been shown to appear in more than 50% of adults who struggle with generalized anxiety disorders, have phobias, PTSD, and OCD.

 When the statistics look this bad, it begins to put in perspective how important a good night’s sleep really can be, as well as the difference it can make in your own well-being.
 As it turns out, investing in your sleep, whether that be through the most comfortable mattress for you, or simply by finding a night routine that works for you, is just as important for your health as eating well or exercising.